It is unlawful to:

 New Mexico Law (Chapter 17-2-7.1, NMSA 1978) prohibits interference with another person who is lawfully hunting, trapping or fishing in an area where those activities are permitted.
 The first offense is a petty misdemeanor, the second offense is a misdemeanor.

 If a person committing interference possesses a license, certificate or permit issued to him/her by the New Mexico State Game Commission, the license, certificate or permit will be subject to revocation.

-Harassment of Game Animals
+Waste of Game

 License Privileges Can Be Revoked

 Points are assessed against privileges based on the type of violation committed.
 This includes providing false information when harvest reporting.
 Any person accumulating 20 points or more within any consecutive three-year period shall be considered for revocation of the following: all hunting, fishing and trapping license privileges; any guiding and outfitting registration; landowner authorizations; and/or any permit or certificate issued under Chapter 17, NMSA 1978 and its implementing rules.

 Defendants may request to be heard by an outside hearing officer.
 Recommendations for revocation are made to the New Mexico State Game Commission, which has final authority to revoke privileges.